jintonic/gears/INSTALL.md

 ## Install pre-compiled Geant4 in Windows

+Download pre-compiled Geant4 in Windows 10 from <https://geant4.web.cern.ch/support/download>.
+When you double click it to install it, Windows will pop a window "Windows protected your PC".
+Select "More info" and then "Run anyway".

 ## Compile GEARS
 ### Install visual studio

 Download Visual Studio Community Edition installer.
 Run it.
 Choose to install a workload called "Desktop development with C++".
 It is about 2 GB and takes a long time to download and install.
+When you open VS the first time, choose "Visual C++" as your "Development Settings".
+And then "Clone and checkout code"

 # macOS